Cornell-MAE-UG/fa25-portfolio-al2588/_projects/project mae2020.md

 - Bar: 150 cm long, pinned at A.
 - Weight: attached at D, 150 cm from A.
 - Actuator: base fixed to the ground below C, rod attached to C at 75 cm from A.
-- At the lifted position, the bar makes an angle $\theta \approx 18.4^\circ$ and the weight is 50 cm above the ground.
+- At the lifted position, the bar makes an angle of about 18.4 degrees and the weight is 50 cm above the ground.

 ---

 ## Step 2 — Beam Analysis (Flexible Bar)

-In this step, the same bar is treated as a **beam** that can bend.
+In this step, the same bar is treated as a beam that can bend.

 ### Beam Model